Challenges for $\Lambda$CDM: An update

-However combining Planck18 data with recent BAO measurements the curvature density parameter was estimated to be $\Omega_K=0.0008\pm 0.0019$ \cite{Aghanim:2018eyx,DiValentino:2020srs,DiValentino:2019qzk,Handley:2019tkm,Vagnozzi:2020zrh} in agreement with a spatially flat Universe.
-Recently the study of Ref. \cite{Efstathiou:2020wem} revisiting this problem and using a new statistical analysis has shown that the Planck temperature and polarization spectra are consistent with a spatially flat Universe.
-Making a stronger case than Ref. \cite{Efstathiou:2020wem}, the analysis by Ref. \cite{Vagnozzi:2020dfn} combining Planck18 CMB temperature and polarization data with cosmic chronometer measurements found that the Universe is consistent with spatial flatness to $\mathcal{O}$($10^{-2}$) level.
+In an effort to further investigate this tension between Planck and BAO data, the analysis of \citet{Vagnozzi:2020dfn} combined Planck18 CMB temperature and polarization data with cosmic chronometer measurements and was lead to confirm that the Universe is consistent with spatial flatness to $\mathcal{O}$($10^{-2}$) level.

-A positive curvature (closed Universe) may be a plausible source of the anomalous lensing amplitude \cite{DiValentino:2020srs,DiValentino:2019qzk,Handley:2019tkm} (see Subsection \ref{The lensing anomaly}).
+A positive curvature (closed Universe) may be a plausible source of the anomalous lensing amplitude \citep{DiValentino:2020srs,DiValentino:2019qzk,Handley:2019tkm} (see Subsection \ref{The lensing anomaly}).